“There is nothing to writing. All you do is sit down at a typewriter and bleed.” – Hemingway

 Well fuck you, too, Hemingway.
 I’m not quite sure why you think it’s so easy to sit down and put words to your deepest and darkest thoughts, but if I had to hazard a guess I would say that if you think there’s nothing to it, then you aren’t truly bleeding.

 I certainly don’t find it easy to do so.
-They say that it isn’t worth writing about if it doesn’t scare you shitless, so I must have a lot of things worth writing about.
+They say that it isn’t worth writing about if it doesn’t scare you shitless, so by that reasoning, I must have a lot of things worth writing about.
 Everything seems to scare me shitless.
-Especially these days; you can’t do anything without someone having an opinion about it and I’ve never been very good at not caring about what other people think.
+Especially these days.
+You can’t do anything without someone having an opinion about it and I’ve never been very good at not caring about what other people think.
 I have this frustrating need inside of me to be liked by everyone, so I doom myself to failure by default.

 I don’t want people to see me as rude, or angry, or stupid, or cold, or weird, or embarrassing, or dorky, or deluded, or bitchy, or overemotional, or uninformed, or untalented, or scared, or inferior in any way.

 Why am I so scared of being all of these things?
 Is it maybe… because I am all of these things?

 I’ve dedicated my life to fighting against all of those aspects of myself that I don’t like, because I don’t want to take on all of those labels.
 I’m afraid that if I let them too close, admit that maybe they belong to me, they will completely overtake me and that is all I will ever be.